YinTokey/yintokey.github.io/content/posts/projects/translation-platform.md

 - Exploring a New Domain: I dived into AI/ML research for better translations and discovered that reading and trying to replicate methods from academic papers can yield practical.

-- Full-Stack Development: Thanks to tools like GPT and my existing knowledge of React, I managed to build a complete front-end.
-Handling the back end and deploying on AWS was challenging, but it was a great learning experience.